myrmlbst/maze-search-algorithm/README.md

 # maze-search-algorithm
-using python to implement BFS and A* algorithms to solve a size-28 maze (for artificial intelligence course)
+using python to implement BFS and A* algorithms to solve a size-28 maze (first project for artificial intelligence course)